johnbillion/rave-wordpress/readme.md

 The WordPress open source project does not make use of package signing which could be used to verify a package.
 [See ticket #39309 for discussion on this topic](https://core.trac.wordpress.org/ticket/39309).

 Therefore, this library has been created to provide a means of verifying that the contents of published packages matches the code in the official source code repos.

-Checksums for core files are provided by the WordPress.org API at `https://api.wordpress.org/core/checksums/1.0/?version={tag}`.
-These are also verified by this library.

 ## To investigate